zigster64/datastar.http.zig/README.md

 In your callback function where you want to publish a result to an existing open SSE connection, you will first need to get an SSE object from that open stream.

-All callback functions will provide the existing stream as a parameter.
+All callback functions will provide this existing open stream as a parameter.

 You can then use this SSE object to patchElements / patchSignals / executeScripts, etc